-My name is Andrew Sinclair, and I am a sophomore at Hamilton.
-With this short reflection, I hope to share some insight as a Jan who didn’t go to London.
+My name is Andrew Sinclair and with this short reflection, I hope to share some insight as a Jan who didn’t go to London.

 I spent my first semester in Bentonville, Arkansas, where my family lived at the time.
 Primarily, I chose to stay in Arkansas with my family because I attended a boarding high school.
 I was really excited to spend some time at home after being away for four years.
 My semester at home was immensely fulfilling.
 I was very happy taking classes at a local school in Arkansas, and spending time with my family and friends.
 In addition, I performed in a local theatre production of ‘Into The Woods.’
 Over the course of this semester, I grew to love the Natural State.
 I was able to meet new people, make memories, and prepare myself to start college.